collective/volto-csp/README.md

 If `RAZZLE_CSP_DEFAULT_SRC` is set and no value for `RAZZLE_CSP_SCRIPT_SRC` is set.
 Then the addon will add the `script-src` directive as a duplicate of the `default-src` with the hashed inline scripts added.

+## Report URI Support

+This addon supports sending CSP violation reports to a configured endpoint such as Sentry.
+See https://docs.sentry.io/platforms/javascript/security-policy-reporting/ and https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Security-Policy#reporting_directives for more information.

+To configure a reporting endpoint set `RAZZLE_CSP_REPORT` to the endpoint you want to send reports to.

+The addon will automatically configure the necesary CSP headers to send error reports.

+Note that at the time of writing `Content-Security-Policy-Report-Only` support is not available in the addon.

 ## Nonce Support

 This addon automatically generates a unique cryptographic nonce for each request and includes it in the CSP header.
 The nonce is available through: